dftbplus/dftbplus/INSTALL.rst

 Linking the library in CMake based builds
 -----------------------------------------

-This is the prefered way of invoking the DFTB+ library into your project.
+This is the preferred way of invoking the DFTB+ library into your project.
 In CMake based projects you can directly use the CMake export file of DFTB+, which is installed in the `lib/cmake/dftbplus/` folder in the installation folder.
 It exports the target ``DftbPlus::DftbPlus`` which you can use to obtain all